SFB1252/talks/index.md

 # Research Data and Methods Workshop Series

-Workshop series by SFB 1252 - Prominence in Language at the University of Cologne.
+Workshop series by CRC 1252 - Prominence in Language at the University of Cologne.

 ## About the Series